 2. Limited scope for collaboration

 An asynchronous course requires much more independent work than a traditional classroom setting does—and that means students are often on their own when it comes to getting the most out of their courses.
-Due to the learning being self-paced, students may not get opportunities to work as a group.
+Due to self-paced learning, students may not get opportunities to work as a group.

-3. Doesn’t suit all types of learners or courses
+3. Does not suit all types of learners or courses

 4. Lower levels of engagement with the course material